The Romano Book Arts Library

 An AV room stores archival slides and electronic media with vintage projectors and converters.

 This Library houses the largest collection of material from the Mergenthaler Linotype Company and also maintains an archive of material from the phototypesetting and desktop publishing eras.
+For more info on this, please read further >

 The Romano Library is augmented by: